Oil stable as storm-hit US supply slowly returns | ExBulletin

 Preliminary data from the US Energy Information Administration showed that US crude exports in September fell to between 2.34 million bpd and 2.62 million bpd, from 3 million bpd at the end of August.

-Dhar also pointed to data from the International Energy Agency this week showing that OECD oil stocks fell to a low in November as the recovery in fuel demand is expected to outstrip supply.
+Dhar also pointed to data from the International Energy Agency this week showing that OECD oil stocks were at an all-time low in November as the recovery in fuel demand is expected to outstrip supply.

 Sources